 - Renfrewshire Health & Social Care Partnership – Adults and Older People Services

 Pregnancy and the Coronavirus

 During periods of stress and uncertainty symptoms of pain can often be exacerbated.
 Please look at these useful resources which can help you manage your pain symptoms.

 - Pain Management website run by West of Scotland Chronic Pain Education Group

 Employment issues & Isolation notes

-Please note, as per National guidance, the practice will not be issuing letters or medical lines for patients with medical conditions deemed to be in vulnerable groups.
+Please note, as per National guidance, the practice will not be issuing letters or medical lines for patients with medical conditions deemed to be in vulnerable groups (any letters that are requested will be subject to a fee as they are non-NHS work).
 More information can be found in the links below: